philc/book-notes/a guide to the good life - irvine.md

     she has considerable control, such as how hard she works on the manuscript or how many times she submits it in a given period of time."
-  * Internalizing one's goal to do one's best to change society is the only way to remain tranquil while participating in civil affairs and politics (because so little is under your control).
+  * Internalizing one's goal to do one's best to change society is the only way to remain tranquil while participating in civil affairs and politics, because so little is under your control.
 * Fatalism (chap 6)
   * "We must learn to welcome whatever falls to our lot and persuade ourselves that whatever happens to us is for the best.
 Indeed, according to Marcus, a good man will welcome 'every experience the looms of fate may